cannawen/reader/README.md

 Server that accepts text, and creates an RSS feed of the audio files created by IBM Watson APIs

+### Expo Mobile

+Expo app to play media from server

 ### Data-scraper

 Scrapes liquipedia Dota 2 hero pages and turns content into .yml files